Analysis of Survey Responses

 To gather insights, we reached out via social media platforms and networks like Twitter, Facebook, and Reddit, encouraging users to share their experiences with ethyl acetate.
 We invited participants to describe its scent and provide associations they have with it.
 The responses were varied and colorful, reflecting different contexts of use.

 After collecting over 500 replies, we categorized the responses into descriptive themes.
 Notably, 45% of the participants described ethyl acetate's smell as "fruity," often likening it to pears or apples.
-This association ties back to its usage in flavoring and fragrances, which can enhance its appeal.
+This association ties back to its usage in flavoring and fragrances, enhancing its appeal.

 A significant portion, approximately 30%, noted its "sweet" or "candy-like" odor.
 Interestingly, this aligns with its application in food industries, where ethyl acetate is often used to create artificial flavors and scents.